zoetyu/workshop-ws-04-30-cool-apis/README.md

 yarn add react-mic
 ```

 Awesome.
-Now, let's add this to our project.
+Now, let's render it!
 Here's some of our component structure.
 Where do you think it goes?

 ```
 ├──[app]/                        # root directory